benhdev/Connect/README.md

 These callback methods also support the use of Events

 > [!NOTE]
-> Events need to be set up on the server first - this can be done using the same line to define `ClickEvent` in the below snippet, but within a server-sided script
+> Events need to be set up on the server first - this can be done by using the same line to define `ClickEvent` as in the below snippet, but within a server-sided script

 > <sub>client.lua</sub>
 >